 Avoid storing data in block storage, like Network File Systems or on virtual machine (VM) hard disks.
 Those tools are harder to manage than Cloud Storage or BigQuery, and often come with challenges in tuning performance.
 Similarly, avoid reading data directly from databases like Cloud SQL.
 Instead, store data in BigQuery and Cloud Storage.
 For more information, see Cloud Storage documentation and Introduction to loading data for BigQuery.

-Training a model within the Notebooks instance may be sufficient for small datasets, or subsets of a larger dataset.
+Training a model within the notebook instance may be sufficient for small datasets, or subsets of a larger dataset.
 It may be helpful to use the training service for larger datasets or for distributed training.
-Using the Vertex training service is also recommended to productionize training even on small datasets if the training is carried out on a schedule or in response to the arrival of additional data.
+Using the Vertex AI training service is also recommended to productionize training even on small datasets if the training is carried out on a schedule or in response to the arrival of additional data.

 Maximize your model's predictive accuracy with hyperparameter tuning